 Credit Card Authorisation:

-Practitioners are reminded that annual fee payments are due by 1 April and valid until 31 March of the following year.
+Practitioners are reminded that annual fee payments are due by 1 July (due to special COVID-19 extension) and valid until 31 March of the following year.

 Practitioners can renew their HPCSA membership online – remember to first create an account after which the renewal process can be followed.
 Our Call Centre Agents are on standby to assist with this process at 012 338 9300 or 012 338 9301.